 - Structure collapses, shoring collapses, cave-ins.

-Contact us at (718) 993-9999 or send us an e-mail to schedule your FREE consultation with one of our caring and experienced attorneys at our law office.
+Contact us at (718) 993-9999 or send us an e-mail to schedule your FREE consultation with one of our caring and experienced NYC construction accident lawyers.
 We take all personal injury cases on a contingency basis; with no upfront cost to you.
 We only get paid when the liable defendants settle your case, or we win money damages at trial.